 Because of San Jose’s awful traffic, you should give or take at least 10 minutes.
 We’ve had to cancel Uber requests a few times even though the driver was just a couple blocks away but they were stuck in traffic.
 Instead we picked a different driver that was coming from the side of no traffic.
-Always request a ride at least 5-10 minutes early.

 Estimate Your Fare Online

 The Uber website has a fare estimate which is helpful to know around how much you’ll pay for both UberX and UberXL.
 We were surprised at how much cheaper it was.
 Normally, we pay around $15 for a 15 kilometer taxi ride from Yeison’s mom’s house in Heredia to the San Jose airport.
 With Uber, we paid a little less than $10!